Wednesday, December 13, 2023

 He isn't docile ...

-Wondering about this One who is wilder than the wilderness has helped increase my appreciation for the season of Advent all the more.
-And Mark Buchanan's The Holy Wild: Trusting in the Character of God that proved to be a good companion at the beginning of 2023 includes words I'm returning to again.
+Wondering about and worshiping Jesus, this One who is wilder than the wilderness, has helped increase my appreciation for the season of Advent all the more.
+And Mark Buchanan's The Holy Wild: Trusting in the Character of God includes words I'm returning to again.

 Below is an excerpt from Buchanan's work, including a timeless quote from G.K.
 Chesterton and a scene in C.S.
 Lewis's The Silver Chair, both of which have continued to stir me in how I look to approach the desert spaces where Jesus offers streams of living waters.